snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 sidebar_position: 1
 sidebar_custom_props:
   offerings:
-    - enterprise
-    - cloud
+    - bdp
 ---

 ## Creating and editing a new Data Product using Console

 To create a new data product, navigate to the "Data products" section from the navigation bar and click the "Create data product" button.

 ![Create data product](images/create-data-product.png)